allenweiss/wundergroundPWS_info/README.md

 ### Result

-You will get a result something like this:
+If you select the past 21 days, for example, you will get a result something like this:

 <img width="683" alt="results_screen" src="https://user-images.githubusercontent.com/1487109/211218144-5b61b728-6748-4e8f-9396-1f53fd3089ec.png">